-- 19. Defendant, PetIQ's, dominance over the secondary distribution system appears to have been successful, or nearly so, since the VIP acquisition.
+- 19. Defendant, PetIQ's, dominance over the distribution of restricted and prescription pet medications appears to have been successful, or nearly so, since the VIP acquisition.
 According to information distributed at a Jefferies 2018 Consumer Conference on June 19-20, 2018 in Nantucket, MA, the merged entity now distributes a "95% Share of Rx in Retail" (Ex.
 B to Motion for Expedited Limited Discovery at 7) and 90% of "direct purchasing from animal health suppliers" for delivery to retailers to be sold to consumers (Ex.
 B at 12 to Motion for Expedited Limited Discovery).
-By any measure, 90% and 95% market shares constitute monopolies. - 20.
+By any measure, 90 and 95% market shares constitute monopolies. - 20.
 The precise market definitions to which these shares refer are largely undefined.
-But, "Rx in Retail" likely refers to prescription pet medications, a class of products purported to be sold only by veterinarians and veterinarian clinics and distributed to retailers through the secondary market.
-The second market, "direct purchasing from animal health suppliers" suggests control of distribution of both non-prescription medications traditionally restricted to the secondary distribution system (e.g. Frontline Plus) and conventionally distributed OTC pet products.
-The precise list of secondary-distributed products and the identity and shares of the market are not known with precision by plaintiffs, but such information is likely to be contained in the parties' pre-merger Notice and Report (HSR filings) submitted by defendants to the FTC in advance of the transaction.
+But, "Rx in Retail" likely refers to the distribution of prescription pet medications, a class of products purported

-- 21. With the notable exception of Bayer Animal Health, nearly all animal health pharmaceutical manufacturers engage in the subterfuge that they restrict distribution of prescription and certain OTC medications to veterinarians for sale to the public.
+- to be sold only by veterinarians and veterinarian clinics and pre-merger distributed to retailers through a secondary market.
+The second market, "direct purchasing from animal health suppliers" suggests control of distribution of non-prescription medications traditionally (and supposedly) restricted by the manufacturer to the secondary distribution system (e.g. Frontline Plus) and conventionally distributed OTC pet products.
+The precise list of restricted and prescription pet medication products is not known with precision by plaintiffs.
+While the precise list of restricted and prescription products that is now distributed only by the merged entity is not material to the distribution services markets involved in this case, such information is likely to be contained in the parties' pre-merger Notice and Report (HSR filings) submitted by defendants to the FTC in advance of the transaction. - 21.
+With the notable exception of Bayer Animal Health, nearly all animal health pharmaceutical manufacturers engage in the subterfuge that they restrict distribution of prescription and certain OTC medications to veterinarians for sale to the public.
 In spite of this, some 38% of all pet medications, including prescription and restricted OTC pet parasiticides, are sold at pharmacies, bigbox stores, pet specialty stores, or on-line. - 22.
 Bayer Animal Health is the only major veterinary pharmaceutical manufacturer that has broken from the pack by openly supporting the sale of its pet medications by pharmacies and on-line merchants.
 In February 2010, Bayer announced an end to its decades-old policy of selling its Advantage and K-9 Advantix flea and tick prevention products exclusively through veterinarians.
 Bayer's rival, Eli Lilly's Elanco, responded with a widely-disseminated call-to-arms in a letter to U.S. veterinarians, stating: